stemarco/FunctionalProgramming/README.md

 # FunctionalProgramming
 Resources to help learn functional programming

-Any included third pary work retains its original copyright and license.
+Any included third party work retains its original copyright and license.